-- 1. Supporting the Development of Age-Friendly Communities through participation in discussions, coalitions, collaborations, and initiatives that focus on developing age- and disability-friendly communities that support older adults and persons with disabilities, allowing them to remain in the homes and communities of their choice. - 2.
-Developing Engaging Programs and Environments for Older Adults by supporting and assisting in the expansion of engaging programs and environments for older adults through enhanced education, increased information sharing and resources, user-friendly feedback mechanisms, and employment and volunteering opportunities. - 3.
+- 1. Supporting the Development of Age-Friendly Communities through participation in discussions, coalitions, collaborations, and initiatives that focus on developing age- and disability-friendly communities that support older adults and persons with disabilities, allowing them to remain in the homes and communities of their choice. - Developing Engaging Programs and Environments for Older Adults by supporting and assisting in the expansion of engaging programs and environments for older adults through enhanced education, increased information sharing and resources, user-friendly feedback mechanisms, and employment and volunteering opportunities. - 3.
 Increased Access to Supportive Services through integrated partnerships and the promotion of "No Wrong Door" service provision. - 4.
 Educate, Report, and Reduce Elder Abuse & Neglect by increasing collaborations and training initiatives with local protection and emergency response entities to educate, report, and reduce the abuse and neglect of vulnerable adults.

-I would like to acknowledge and thank the many individuals and organizations who contributed to the development of the original Riverside County Area Plan on Aging for 2020-2024 and those who provided their COVID-19-related feedback, including, but not limited to, the Riverside County Board of Supervisors; Advisory Council on Aging members; Office on Aging Staff; Community Partners/Consumers; Focus Group Participants; Survey Respondents; Aging and Disability Resource Connection Members; and the California Department of Aging.
-Your time and contributions are greatly appreciated.
+The department would like to acknowledge and thank the many individuals and organizations who contributed to this year's evaluation and feedback processes including, but not limited to: the Riverside County Board of Supervisors; Advisory Council on Aging members; community partners and service consumers; county resident survey respondents; Aging and Disability Resource Connection core members; and the California Department of Aging staff.
+Your valuable time and insightful contributions are greatly appreciated!